kristapsdz/lowdown/index.md

 - Footnotes in **-Tms** with groff extensions should use pdfmark to link to and from the definition.

-- Tables in **-Tterm**.

-Lastly, you can always just fuzz the system through your fuzzer of choice.
-For just the parser, use the **-Tnull** output channel.

 If you want a larger project, a **-Tpdf** seems most interesting (and quite difficult given that UTF-8 need be present).
 Another project that has been implemented elsewhere is a parser for mathematics such that